-Roles and Responsibilities of Possible Members of the SCF Supervision Team Chief Judge The chief justice should give a letter of consent to support the program in her or his state since the judge is integral to all aspects of program fidelity.
-The SCF or HOPE The judge presiding over an SCF calendar is responsible for Judge with a Backup delivering warning hearings to SCF or HOPE probationers, setting SCF or HOPE Judge the sanctions for missed appointments or positive drug tests in Motions to Modify hearings, and revoking probation, as well as determining rewards for compliance.
+Roles and Responsibilities of Possible Members of the SCF Supervision Team Chief Judge The chief justice should give a letter of consent to support the program in her or his state, since the judge is integral to all aspects of program fidelity.
+The SCF Judge with a The judge presiding over an SCF calendar is responsible for Backup SCF Judge delivering warning hearings to SCF probationers, setting sanctions for missed appointments or positive drug tests in motions to modify hearings, and revoking probation, as well as determining rewards for compliance.
 The presiding judge will also communicate key components of the program to the probation officers, attorneys, and court staff on an ongoing basis.
-Thus, the Davida and Duck ation judge has primary oversight of the program.
+Thus, the judge has primary oversight of the program.
 Parole and Probation A key component of an SCF Program is parole and probation Leadership and Officers leadership and their officers.
-The parole or probation officer serves as the frontline monitor of program compliance and Court Administrator and ensures the process for swift, certain, and fair sanction delivery.
-Staff The court administrator's staff prepare for the warning hearings (often done en masse), Motions to Modify, and revocation Stall hearings.
+The parole or probation officer serves as the frontline monitor of program compliance and ensures the process for swift, certain, and fair sanction delivery.
+Court Administrator and The court administrator's staff prepare for the warning hearings Staff (often done en masse), motions to modify, and revocation hearings.
 The staff will facilitate adherence to the program and answer questions or provide guidance on SCF court processes.
-Prosecutor The prosecutor represents the interest of the state or county in all 1 100000101 SCF proceedings, including warning hearings and probation modification hearings.
-It is essential that the prosecutor understands the philosophy of the SCF initiative and at least agrees to work within the SCF framework.
-The prosecutor should attend and be involved in team meetings.
-Public Defender/Defense The public defender or defense attorney represents the interests Attorneys of the probationer or parolee during an SCF proceeding.
-It is essential that the public defender or defense attorney understands the philosophy of the SCF initiative and at least agrees to work within the SCF framework.
+Prosecutor The prosecutor represents the interest of the state or county in all SCF proceedings, including warning hearings and probation modification hearings.
+It is essential that the prosecutor understand the philosophy of the SCF initiative and at least agree to work within the SCF framework.
+The prosecutor should attend Public Defender/Defense and be involved in team meetings.
+The public defender or defense attorney represents the interests Attorneys of the probationer or parolee during an SCF proceeding.
+It is Attorneys essential that the public defender or defense attorney understand the philosophy of the SCF initiative and at least agree to work within the SCF framework.
 The public defender or defense attorney should attend and be involved in team meetings.
 Law Enforcement The sheriff's office or local police department will be responsible for taking offenders who fail drug testing into custody, and also